Belize: Sports

 The major sports in Belize are football, basketball, volleyball and cycling, with smaller followings of boat racing, athletics, softball, cricket and rugby.
 Fishing is also popular in coastal areas of Belize.

 The Cross Country Cycling Classic, also known as the "cross country" race or the Holy Saturday Cross Country Cycling Classic, is considered one of the most important Belize sports events.
 This one-day sports event is meant for amateur cyclists but has also gained worldwide popularity.
 The history of Cross Country Cycling Classic in Belize dates back to the period when Monrad Metzgen picked up the idea from a small village on the Northern Highway (now Phillip Goldson Highway).
 The people from this village used to cover long distances on their bicycles to attend the weekly game of cricket.
 He improvised on this observation by creating a sporting event on the difficult terrain of the Western Highway, which was then poorly built.

 Another major annual sporting event in Belize is the La Ruta Maya Belize River Challenge, a 4-day canoe marathon held each year in March.
 The race runs from San Ignacio to Belize City, a distance of 180 mi.

 On Easter day, citizens of Dangriga participate in a yearly fishing tournament.
 First, second, and third prize are awarded based on a scoring combination of size, species, and number.
 The tournament is broadcast over local radio stations, and prize money is awarded to the winners.

 The Belize national basketball team is the only national team that has achieved major victories internationally.
 The team won the 1998 CARICOM Men's Basketball Championship, held at the Civic Centre in Belize City, and subsequently participated in the 1999 Centrobasquet Tournament in Havana.
 The national team finished seventh of eight teams after winning only 1 game despite playing close all the way.
 In a return engagement at the 2000 CARICOM championship in Barbados, Belize placed fourth.
 Shortly thereafter, Belize moved to the Central American region and won the Central American Games championship in 2001.

-The team has failed to duplicate this success, most recently finishing with a 2–4 record in the 2006 COCABA championship.
+The team has failed to duplicate this success finishing with a 2–4 record in the 2006 COCABA championship.
 The team finished second in the 2009 COCABA tournament in Cancun, Mexico where it went 3–0 in group play.
 Belize won its opening match in the Centrobasquet Tournament, 2010, defeating Trinidad and Tobago, but lost badly to Mexico in a rematch of the COCABA final.
 A tough win over Cuba set Belize in position to advance, but they fell to Puerto Rico in their final match and failed to qualify.

-Simone Biles, the winner of four gold medals in the 2016 Rio Summer Olympics is a dual citizen of the United States and of Belize, which she considers her second home.
-Biles is of Belizean-American descent.
+Chess is played in Belize, with the country having national governing bodies for the sport: Belize Chess Federation and Belize National Youth Chess Foundation.